BayMax0916/BayMax0916.github.io/_pages/about.md

 # 🔥 News

+- *2025.04*: &nbsp;🎉🎉 Two papers (first author) on range-angle decoupling and high-precision motion sensing of close-spaced targets have been accepted by MWTL and Sensors Journal, respectively!
 - *2025.02*: &nbsp;🎉🎉 One paper (first author) on range-angle decoupling in IMS2025 was selected as a Top 50 Paper and invited for submission to MWTL!
 - *2025.02*: &nbsp;🎉🎉 Three papers (first author) on DCG sensing, range-angle decoupling and large-scale motion sensing are accepted by IMS2025!
 - *2025.01*: &nbsp;🎉🎉 I became the President of Shanghai Student Branch, [IEEE Microwave Theory and Technology Society](https://mtt.org/)！